nmadruga/msupply-hub/src/database/Documentation/database.md

 ## Event
-Everything else that is pushed from mSupply server to mSupplyHub is an event.
-Event has 3 (or more in the future) different types: info, event & error.
+Everything else that is pushed from mSupply server to mSupplyHub is an event. table Event has 3 (or more in the future) different types: info, event & error.

 ### Basic data
 This event has type **info** and will be sending daily basic data with mSupply information.